Research at the Institute of Physical Engineering

 nanomagnetism

-Research here focuses on magnonics, magnetization dynamics, and spintronic phenomena in nanostructures, including the study of antiferromagnetic materials.
+Research here centers on spin waves (magnonics), magnetization dynamics, and spintronic phenomena in magnetic nanostructures.

 Head of the Department: Radim Chmelík